 Q. Will we be able to see who was the last patron to have an item on loan in case there is a problem with damage that wasn't caught at check-in.

-A. No. Once the patron id is "scrubbed" from the transaction, there will be no way to tell which patron borrowed the item before.
+A. No, not after 2 business days.
+Once the patron id is "scrubbed" from the transaction, there will be no way to tell which patron borrowed the item before.
 We will be only able to tell which patron status had the item.

 Q. Will financial transactions be kept.